i Deal activity

-The second type of funds, venture capital funds, seek to invest in companies in their early stages, known as start-ups.
-The third type of fund invests specifically in real estate for residential, tourist, commercial or industrial use.
-Finally, the fourth type of fund specialises in infrastructure for transport, energy or other sectors.
+Venture capital funds seek to invest in companies in their early stages, known as start-ups.
+Real estate funds invest specifically in real estate for residential, tourist, commercial or industrial use.
+Finally, there are funds specialised in infrastructure for transport or energy.

-Normally, to create a private equity fund, there are several steps to follow.
-First, the investors interested in creating the fund should form a team to identify, give structure to and plan the process for investment and exit or disinvestment.
-In other words, the assigned people need to establish a clear investment strategy, which will vary depending on, inter alia, the investment strategy or goal, the sector and participants, as previously explained.
-They must then appoint an investment committee, which will be in charge of administering the fund.
+This includes exit or disinvestment clauses and will go together with the formation of the basic team.
+Every fund is unique, as the team, strategies, way of making decisions, etc., will vary depending on the investment strategy or goal, the sector and the participants, among many other circumstances.
+An investment committee must then be appointed, which will be in charge of administering the fund.
 To finance the internal structure, funds can receive income from the following sources: management fees (generally from 1.5 to 2.5 per cent, depending on the fund’s size and sector); carried interest or carry returns that correspond to the fund administrator; and other sources.

-Once the goals are established, the team to achieve them appointed and the internal financing scheme settled, the second step is fundraising.
-This step is usually fairly complicated and might take a long time.
+Once the goals are established, the team to achieve them appointed and the internal financing scheme settled, the second step will usually be fundraising.
+This step is fairly complicated and may take a long time.
 In this sense, different scenarios must be considered in the planning phase in the event that goals are not reached within the planned periods of time.
-It implies a process of advertising and selling to investors (nature persons, corporations, other funds, etc.), and the administrator of the fund is in charge of this process.
+It implies a process of advertising and selling to investors (no matter whether corporations, other funds, etc.), and the administrator of the fund is in charge of this process.

 Finally, the fourth step is the investment phase.
-The process usually starts with the administrator of the fund and the representative of the company in which the fund will invest signing a letter of intent, to be followed by a due diligence process and the signing of a terms page in the event that it is all found to be satisfactory.
+The process usually starts with the administrator of the fund and the representative of the company in which the fund will invest signing a letter of intent, to be followed by a due diligence process and the signing of a term sheet in the event that it is all found to be satisfactory.

-The due diligence consists of, among many other factors, a strategic analysis of a company’s business model, a market analysis, study of the distribution and offer of products, economic competition, financial standing of the company, investment needs and legal implications.
-Conducting a proper due diligence is a key step to make a good informed decision.
+Before effectively investing in a company, there has to be a thorough due diligence process, which should consist of, among many other factors, a strategic analysis of a company’s business model, a market analysis, study of the distribution and offer of products, economic competition, financial standing of the company, investment needs and legal implications.
+Conducting proper due diligence is a key step to making a well-informed decision.
 By means of the due diligence, the administrator should have a clear overall picture of the company, the market in which it competes, its needs, the risks it is facing, and the costs, goals, etc., affecting the business.
-Legal advisers are also key players in this process, as they guarantee, inter alia, the validity, adequacy and legality of the company, and its businesses and permits.
+Legal advisers are also key players in this process, as they guarantee the validity, adequacy and legality of the company, its business and permits.
 An in-depth study of the situation of the company may prevent future problems.
-As mentioned before, once all this is found adequate and fitting within the fund’s investment parameters, the company and the fund will establish the investment terms and sign a terms page, which normally express the type of investment, dividend rights, voting rights, preference in payment, protection clauses, conversion options, future contributions, selling clauses and any other terms that the parties agree upon.
+As mentioned before, once all this is found adequate and fitting within the fund’s investment parameters, the company and the fund will establish the investment terms and sign a term sheet, which normally express the type of investment, dividend rights, voting rights, preference in payment, protection clauses, conversion options, future contributions, selling clauses and any other terms that the parties agree upon.

-Depending on the type of investment, once the fund has completed the previous steps and the investment is effectively done, the administrator would normally get involved in the company’s operation.
-For example, some administrators ask to become board members, or to be granted authority to designate their own board member or members, depending on their total participation on the company – in short, whatever is deemed to be required, always keeping in mind the common goal: that of increasing the company’s value as much as possible within a given period of time.
+Depending on the type of investment, once the fund has completed the previous steps and the investment is effectively done, depending on the type of fund, the administrator could get involved in the company’s operation.
+For example, some administrators ask to become board members, or to be granted authority to designate their own board member or members, depending on their total participation on the company – in short, whatever is deemed to be required, always keeping in mind the common goal: that is, increasing the company’s value as much as possible within a given period of time.

-To close the cycle, the fund must establish, inter alia, an exit strategy, deadline, conditions and policies with very clear terms that should always be respected.
+To close the cycle, the fund must establish, among other things, an exit strategy, deadline, conditions and policies with very clear terms that should always be respected.
 This process and its options are analysed further below.

 Another key feature of private equity transactions is ensuring that management, who will be asked to deliver on the company’s business plan, are appropriately incentivised and aligned with the sponsor.
 This is typically achieved with incentive equity arrangements put in place at the time of the sponsor’s acquisition of, or investment in, the company.
 There are different schemes, including sweet equity, performance rights, and options that are exercisable into ordinary or profit interests.
 The choice between these alternatives depend on the type of private equity fund, and is often driven by exit structures and tax considerations.